TRIP-Lab/itinerum-tripkit/README.md

 Then either:

- - Start Jupyter in repository directy and get started by `from datakit import Itinerum`
+ - Start Jupyter in repository directly and get started by `from datakit import Itinerum`

    *or*